wp-plugins/mywebtonet-performancestats/readme.txt

 * This is the first stable release of this plugin

 = 1.0.1 =
-* Minor correction in submit results section.
+* Minor correction in the submit results section.

 == Upgrade Notice ==